SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     >Optionally press the refresh button to update the status sooner.

-    >Notice that the original SQL Console and the one opened to view the results are both in a disconnected state and would need to be re-connected before executing another statement.
+    >Notice that the original SQL console and the one opened to view the results are both in a disconnected state and would need to be re-connected before executing another statement.

     ![](images/ViewBackgroundResults2.png)

 ## Exercise 3.11 Run on Multiple Databases

 1. SQL statements can also be executed against multiple databases.
-Paste in the below SQL into the SQL Console and from the **Run** icon select **Run on Multiple Databases**.
+Paste in the below SQL into the SQL console and from the **Run** icon select **Run on Multiple Databases**.

     ```SQL
     SELECT CURRENT_USER FROM DUMMY;